 Struck by Lightning

 Electrical currents from lightning strikes maintain a shorter duration than industrial shocks, averaging a few milliseconds per strike, but they can travel up to 10 miles horizontally.
 When a human gets exposed to a lightning strike, an external flashover occurs where the electrical current passes over the surface of the body.
 This can result in burns, mostly in the upper and lower body, specifically the head, shoulders and neck.
 Injury can also occur by making the victim fall or by throwing him through the air.
 Immediate death from a lightning strike is usually attributed to cardiac or cardiopulmonary arrest.

 Lightning’s Effects in Nature

-Lightning has a positive electrical charge, traveling between the base of a thunder cloud and the point of contact on Earth in approximately 30 seconds.
-The process of lightning strikes' attraction to specific objects is not yet fully understood by scientists, yet they know lightning tends to strike tall, free-standing structures, such as radio towers, telephones poles and trees, much more often than open ground.
-About 20 million lightning strikes hit the United States each year, according to Largo.
+With a positive electrical charge, lightning travels between the negative base of a thunder cloud and the point of contact on Earth in about 30 seconds.
+Why specific objects attract lightning strikes is not yet fully understood by scientists, yet they know lightning tends to hit tall, free-standing structures, such as radio towers, telephones poles and trees, much more often than open ground.
+About 20 million lightning strikes hit the United States each year say scientists at Harvard University.

 Thunder occurs as an acoustical effect of high temperature and pressure during a lightning storm.
-The great change in pressure affects the human ears, causing them to hear thunder.
-The highest pressure in a storm happens a few centimeters away from the origin of the lightning strike, causing a rumbling noise.
+The change in pressure affects the human ears, which is how thunder is heard.
+The highest pressure in a storm happens a few inches away from the origin of the lightning strike, causing a rumbling noise.